Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js-(in-progress).md

 ####Customizing

 If you include [prism](http://prismjs.com/) you can add code highlighting, too.
-You will need to link to both [prism.js](https://github.com/lmccart/p5js.org/blob/master/js/vendor/prism.js) and [prism.css](https://github.com/lmccart/p5js.org/blob/master/css/prism.css) in the header of your page:
+You will need to link to both [prism.js](https://github.com/lmccart/p5js.org/blob/master/js/vendor/prism.js) and [prism.css](https://github.com/lmccart/p5js.org/blob/master/css/prism.css) in the header of your page.
+The CSS file can be modified to highlight and color as you wish.

 ```html
 <!-- code highlighting -->